softwaremill/walk-that-type/README.md

   - [ ] intersection types
   - [ ] function types
 - [x] conditional types
-- [ ] Test it with easy type challenges
+- [ ] Make sure easy type challenges can be used with this app

 # Implementing new features: